Inspired by Umami rich Japanese classic. Delicious and nutritious vegan noodle soup with green vegetables and flavourful miso broth.

 - 4 small or 2 big dried shiitake mushrooms

 - 600 ml warm water

 - 3 Tbs white miso paste

 - 1/2 Carrot, cut into a coin shape

 - 2 Cups spinach leaves, large stems removed

 - 2 Cups broccoli florets

-- 2 Individually wrapped bundles of dried ramen noodles
+- 2 Individually wrapped bundles of dried noodles (Soba or Ramen)

 - 2 Tbs Toasted black and white sesame seeds